-We observed that consumers are often confused about where in their household the big emissions contributors are and suffer from complexity and friction when trying to implement solutions.
+We observed that people want to reduce their emissions, but are often confused about where in their household the big emissions contributors are.
+Worse, they also suffer from unnecessary complexity and friction when trying to implement solutions.

-However, as drivers of economic demand, households can play a major role in reducing carbon emissions with 70% of global carbon emissions indirectly attributable to them (directly approximately 20%).
-While consumers may sometimes feel powerless, they can have a major impact right now by reducing emissions through electrification of personal transport, electrification of heating and cooking but also participating in decentralized (solar) electricity production and storage.
-Additional steps, such as favoring low-carbon alternatives for food and consumables can have further impact.
+However, as drivers of economic demand, households can play a major role in reducing carbon emissions.
+With 70% of global carbon emissions indirectly attributable to households, people have a lot of power to make changes, right at home.
+While consumers may sometimes feel powerless, they can have a major impact right now by reducing emissions through electrification of personal mobility, heating, and cooking, but also through participating in decentralized (solar) electricity production and storage.
+After all, 27% of Europe's total final energy consumption is directly consumed in households, 28% in transportation.